nguyenlog205/uit-ds102-practicalHomework/lesson-05/README.md

-# Lesson 05: Semantic Vector Extraction and Word Segmentation
+# Lesson 05: Word Segmentation, Semantic Vector Extraction and Gaussian Mixture Model

-This repository contains the materials and code for "Lesson 05", focusing on natural language processing tasks, specifically semantic vector extraction and word segmentation.
-It includes scripts for data processing, model utilities, and a Jupyter notebook for experimentation and analysis.
+> This repository contains the code and materials for Lesson 05, focusing on the application of the Gaussian Mixture Model (GMM) for classification tasks in Vietnamese NLP.
+The project includes preprocessing steps such as word segmentation using py_vncorenlp and semantic vector extraction using the PhoBERT model.
+These vectors serve as input features for GMM-based prediction, with supporting scripts and a Jupyter notebook for implementation and analysis.

 ## Table of Contents